Awhitter/dashy/README.md

 ## Configuration

 - Edit the `user-data/conf.yml` file to customize your dashboard
-- Changes will persist across container restarts
+- Changes will persist across server restarts

 ## Support